emma-h-m/SnoozeMinder/README.md

 Features time select button with calculator that calculates and displays calculated result on selected time input and two side pixel modals with pop up windows.

-This was my first venture into creating a proper web app.
-Possibility for more features in the future.
+I wanted to be able to fully build a web app without following step-by-step tutorials, and I'm pretty proud of the result.
+Possibility for more features in the future, I would like to add a sleep quality tracker of sorts, and I want to make the knowledge of how sleep cycles work more of an interactive experience.